er-rahul-agarwal/er-rahul-agarwal/README.md

 # Rahul Agarwal

 **Applied AI Engineer · AI Algorithm Developer · Predictive Analytics and Diagnostics**

-> Building AI systems that predict failures before they happen — in environments where getting it wrong has real consequences.

-> I design and develop AI systems that predict failures in industrial environments — where anomalies are rare, sensors stream at high frequency, and a missed detection carries real consequences.
+> Building AI systems that predict failures before they happen — in industrial environments where anomalies are rare, sensors generate high-frequency data, and a missed detection has real-world consequences.

 ---